caseconsulting/app-website/README.md

 npm run docs:build
 ```

-To add a blog post, create a markdown file and add it to app-website/docs/case-cares or app-website/docs/case-news depending on the topic for your blog post
+To add a blog post, create a markdown file (post-#.md) and add it to app-website/docs/case-cares or app-website/docs/case-news depending on the topic for your blog post

-Images should be added to app-website/docs/.vuepress/public directory and the path can be referenced in the markdown by the '/' character.
+Images should be added to app-website/docs/.vuepress/public directory and the path can be referenced in the markdown with the '/' character.

 The markdown should be formatted as: